kragorg/dng/chapters/2025-04-13 — Dungeons and Gardens.md

 Rorik, barely seventeen, watches his captain, wide-eyed.
 Halite, however, stands rigid, scrutinizing Gerhard.
 Suspicion cuts sharper than the chill air; Halite knows survivors don’t always bear honest scars.

 At the rail, Bret’s robed figure steps forward.
 Kragor recognizes the sigils: a symbolic design of three inward-pointing diamond shapes with eight curling spires underneath.
 This wizard is a member of the Cerberus Assembly, a powerful conclave of mages in the Dwendalian Empire.
 The wizard nods solemnly to Gerhard.
-“The sea tests us all,” Bret intones, tone measured.
-“Perhaps misfortune portends a greater journey—one that may yet lead us to Eiselcross.”
+“The sea tests us all,” Bret intones.
+“Perhaps misfortune portends a greater journey.”

 Halite’s gaze narrows on Gerhard, pressing.
 “Specifically, what were you doing out here?”

 Gerhard’s breath clouds the frigid air.
 “My kin have always plied these waters.
 Fishing… crabbing, mostly.”
 He falters, eyes darting across the ravaged deck.
 “But we found a new source of income.
 Ferrying passengers, mostly one way to Eiselcross.”
 He gestures toward Bret.
-“That mage offered a fortune in gold for his transport.”
+“That mage offered a fortune in gold for his transport there and back again.”

 Bret stands nearby, clearly agitated, his words laced with a demanding edge.
 “I require passage to Icehaven, Captain,” he declares, his voice tight with urgency.
 “I bear tidings of utmost import.
 Our vessel is lost; I must deliver my news without delay.
 I will provide recompense for diverting your ship.”